Choice modeling can be used in pharma research for:

 In medical care, there is often a gap between the patient’s needs and the physician’s priorities.
 By conducting separate choice modeling exercises with patients and physicians, the relative importance of a variety of needs and priorities can be measured for each audience.
 Comparing these results can identify gaps in patient care that could lead to better patient satisfaction ratings.
 Look for areas where there is a disconnect between the patient needs and physician priorities.
 Is the physician prioritizing what is most important to the patient?

-Patients in long term care or with chronic conditions frequently complete quality of life assessments.
-These assessments survey the patients on their physical, mental, and emotional well being.
+Patients in long-term care or with chronic conditions frequently complete quality-of-life assessments.
+These assessments survey the patients on their physical, mental, and emotional well-being.
 The questions ask about frequency and severity of different symptoms or feelings in an attempt to measure the quality of life for a patient.
-It does not, however, provide any detail about their relative impact or relative importance.
-Is the low severity, high frequency item affecting their quality of life more, or is it the high severity, low frequency item?
-Supplementing existing Quality of Life surveys with a choice modeling exercise can lead to some additional insights.
+They do not, however, provide any detail about their relative impact or relative importance.
+Is the low-severity, high-frequency item affecting their quality of life more, or is it the high-severity, low-frequency item?
+Supplementing existing quality-of-life surveys with a choice modeling exercise can lead to some additional insights.